 Geoff Foreman is a Senior ILI technology Advisor for Baker Hughes a GE company – PII Pipeline Solutions.
 He has been with the company for 40 years.
 In 1977 Geoff commenced working at the British Gas, Engineering Research Station, as an experimental technician on the first High Resolution ILI tools.
 1996 he opened up the Latin American market, as South America Regional Sales Manager, and in 1999 he became the South American Regional GM, building operational bases in South America.
 In 2001 Geoff moved to Calgary, Alberta as GM PII Pipeline Solutions Canada.
 In 2004 he became the North Americas Regional Sales Manager GE Oil & Gas PII Pipeline Solutions.
 In 2005 he became the Global ILI Sales Leader, in 2008 he became the Global Growth and Strategy Leader, and in 2012 he became the Global Inorganic Growth (Adjacencies) Leader.
 From 2014 to current Geoff has served as Senior ILI Technology Advisor – Specializing in Industry Advocacy of how the BHGE ILI tools technologies are compliant to Standards and Regulations.
 In 2011 Geoff presented ILI tool capabilities at the San Bruno NTSB inquiry in Washington DC.
 Geoff was educated in Newcastle, England, attained a BEng Degree in Industrial Engineering from University of Northumbria.

+Ernest House, Jr. is the Executive Director for the Colorado Commission of Indian Affairs (CCIA), where he maintains communications between the Southern Ute Indian Tribe, the Ute Mountain Ute Indian Tribe, and other American Indian organizations, state agencies and affiliated groups.
+Ernest works closely with Governor John Hickenlooper, Lieutenant Governor Donna Lynne, and the CCIA members to maintain a government-to-government relationship between the State of Colorado and tribal governments.
+The CCIA is an eleven member commission, comprised of both Ute Tribes, their appointees and several state department representatives and ex-officio members.
+Ernest represents the CCIA at various federal and state public policy meetings and provides legislative and government-related information to community stakeholders.
+He previously held the same position under previous governors from 2005-2010.
 Ernest is an enrolled member of the Ute Mountain Ute Tribe in Towaoc, Colorado.
-He previously held the position of Executive Director under Governor Bill Owens and Governor Bill Ritter from 2005-2010.
 Ernest currently serves on the Fort Lewis College Board of Trustees, the Mesa Verde Foundation, and the Global Livingston Institute.
 He holds a rich tradition in his position as son of the late Ernest House, Sr., a long time tribal leader for the Ute Mountain Ute Tribe and great-grandson of Chief Jack House, the last hereditary chief of the Ute Mountain Ute Tribe.

 Blaine Keener is the Operations Systems Division Director in the Washington DC Headquarters for PHMSA’s Office of Pipeline Safety (OPS).
 Blaine’s primary mission is to ensure information technology systems meet the needs of PHMSA’s internal and external stakeholders.
 Blaine began his public service career with the Maryland Public Service Commission in Baltimore, MD as a pipeline safety engineer.
 After holding a wide variety of positions with the Commission, Blaine began federal public service with OPS in 2004.
 Within OPS, Blaine has also served as the Community Liaison Program Coordinator and the National Field Coordinator.